Text consolidated by Valsts valodas centrs (State Language

 the conservation requirements;

-the specially protected species and biotopes;
+of the specially protected species and biotopes, and also

 4) to ensure undisturbed rest and feeding of migratory animals